-I joined the team at Oakham Castle as part of their three-year HLF funded restoration project.
+Megan joined the team at Oakham Castle as part of their three-year HLF funded restoration project.
 She helped to shape the marketing and PR strategy but only stayed in the role for a few months as Rural Roots grew and she made the hard decision to concentrate on it.

 We're delighted to still be working with the team at Oakham Castle on a freelance basis.

 Sacrewell ltd-PR and Communications Manager

 Megan worked at Sacrewell for four years, starting as Marketing and Comms Officer and later joining the Leadership Team as PR and Comms Manager, assisting in the development of the associated food and farming charity and Sacrewell visitor centre.

-While I was there we completed a £1.2m restoration project of the watermill and almost doubled footfall.
+While there, we completed a £1.2m restoration project of the watermill, a complete site rebrand and almost doubled footfall.

 rutland and stamford mercury-senior reporter

 After moving home from London, Megan joined the team at the Rutland and Stamford Mercury, later becoming Rutland reporter for the Rutland Times and the Mercury respectively.

-I qualified as a senior reporter in April 2011, completing her National Qualification in Journalism following further exams in writing, law and interview technique and completing an extensive portfolio of articles.
+She qualified as a senior reporter in April 2011, completing her National Qualification in Journalism following further exams in news writing, law and interview technique and compiling an extensive portfolio of articles.

 News associates-nctj journalism

-I trained at the top journalism school in the country, News Associates in Wimbledon, completing qualifications in news writing, journalism law, local and national government, sub-editing and shorthand, for which she got 100 word per minute with 100 per cent accuracy and still uses it as a party trick...
+Megan trained at the top journalism school in the country, News Associates in Wimbledon, completing qualifications in news writing, journalism law, local and national government, sub-editing and shorthand, for which she got 100 word per minute with 100 per cent accuracy and still uses it as a party trick...

 rutlAND TIMES-JUNIOR REPORTER

-My first reporting job was at the Rutland Times as a junior where I covered Uppingham as my patch, wrote the entertainments section and had my own 'Rural Rutland' column, discussing issues facing farmers and the rural community.
+Megan's first reporting job was at the Rutland Times as a junior where she covered Uppingham as my patch, wrote the entertainments section and had her own 'Rural Rutland' column, discussing issues facing farmers and the rural community.
 It was an opportunity that has influenced her career choices ever since.

 university college northampton- 2:1(Hons)